Kitware/SlideAtlas-viewer/README.md

 for details on how to install it.

 ## Building
-To build the full distributable web code, run:
+To fetch dependencies necessary for building, run:

 `npm install`

-To quickly rebuild only the local code, without updating dependencies, run:
+To build the full distributable web code, then run:

 `npm run build`